Graft-versus-tumor effect

 Graft-versus-tumor effect (GvT) appears after allogeneic hematopoietic stem cell transplantation (HSCT).
 The graft contains donor T cells (T lymphocytes) that can be beneficial for the recipient by eliminating residual malignant cells.
 GvT might develop after recognizing tumor-specific or recipient-specific alloantigens.
 It could lead to remission or immune control of hematologic malignancies.
 This effect applies in myeloma and lymphoid leukemias, lymphoma, multiple myeloma and possibly breast cancer.
 It is closely linked with graft-versus-host disease (GvHD), as the underlying principle of alloimmunity is the same.
 CD4+CD25+ regulatory T cells (Treg) can be used to suppress GvHD without loss of beneficial GvT effect.

-The biology of GvT response still isn't fully understood but it is probable that the reaction with polymorphic minor histocompatibility antigens expressed either specifically on hematopoietic cells or more widely on a number of tissue cells or tumor-associated antigens is involved.
+The biology of GvT response is still not fully understood but it is probable that the reaction with polymorphic minor histocompatibility antigens expressed either specifically on hematopoietic cells or more widely on a number of tissue cells or tumor-associated antigens is involved.
 This response is mediated largely by cytotoxic T lymphocytes (CTL) but it can be employed by natural killers (NK cells) as separate effectors, particularly in T-cell-depleted HLA-haploidentical HSCT.